FlatFilers/platform-sdk-starter/README.md

 We expect users to very rarely write cast, these are some of the easiest and most important to add to FFL.

 ### Async functions
-RowCompute is synchronous and only operates on one row at a time, in practice this isn't a big limitation because synchronous functions generally run extremely quickly in the node runtime.
+`recordCompute` is synchronous and only operates on one row at a time, in practice this isn't a big limitation because synchronous functions generally run extremely quickly in the node runtime.

-RecordsAsyncCompute runs after all RowCompute, and only operates on batches of records, 1000 at a time by default.
+`batchRecordsCompute` runs after all `recordCompute` hasve finished, and only operates on batches of records.
 We made this engineering decision to encourage bulk operations when making external HTTP calls which tend to be slow.

 ### Best practices